ahawkins/hawkins.io/blog/_posts/2012-07-14-rack_from_the_beginning.md

 ```

 This class is not a Rack application.
 It demonstrates what a triplet
 looks like.
-The first elment is the HTTP resonse code.
+The first element is the HTTP response code.
 The second is a
-hash for the headers.
+hash of headers.
 The third is an enumerable object representing the
 body.
 We can use our hello world class to create a simple rack app.
 We
 know that we need to create an object that responds to call. `call`
 takes one argument: the rack environment.
-We'll come back to this later.
+We'll come back to the `env`
+later.

 ```ruby
 class HelloWorldApp